vygr/ChrysaLisp/doc/STRUCTURE.md

 The `deinit` is the counterpart to `init`, it takes an instance to the final state, releasing any resources, and preparing for the object to be freed.

-The `new` method is responsible for allocating a chunk of memory for the object instance.
+The `alloc` method is responsible for allocating a chunk of memory for the object instance.

-The `delete` method frees the object instance, reversing the action of the `new` method.
+The `free` method frees the object instance, reversing the action of the `alloc` method.

 The `ref` or `ref_if` methods just increment the object reference counter.

 The `deref` or `deref_if` methods decrement the object reference counter and if it becomes 0 automatically call the `destroy` method !

-The `destroy` method just calls `deinit` folowed by `delete`.
+The `destroy` method just calls `deinit` folowed by `free`.

 ### Class and Object declaration